 Back at Bertie we had coffee and tucked in to our chocos.
 Unwrapped on the plates they looked huge at least twice the size of French pain au chocolate!
 They were just as good if not better.
 Much later, after lunch and another walk around the town we addressed the plan for the next few days.
 The original idea was to go to the coast after Ricote but now we would like to explore this area a bit more and so tomorrow we are going back down the hill we came up yesterday and return to the valley of the Segura river.
 Not least because this river has flowing water in it – quite a novelty in Spain where almost all the rivers we have seen have been dry.
 The only other flowing river we have seen in the last 4 weeks is the River Ebro!
 Most rivers are dammed in the mountains and all their water used to supply the coastal cities and the immense irrigation needs of agriculture.

 I am writing this on Saturday morning just before we leave to move to Archena.
 Thus I am able tell you about our “night drive”!
 It was quite breezy when we went to bed last night but at half past midnight we were both woken by a violent shaking of the van!
 We had debated last night whether we should stay on our present pitch which was chosen for the views down the valley.
-This location might have been fine the views but it meant we were in the middle of the far side of this large flat area and worse still we were sideways on to the wind.
+This location might have been fine with great views but it meant we were in the middle of the far side of this large flat area and worse still we were sideways on to the wind.
 The forecast had suggested that the wind would drop during the evening and overnight.
 It was wrong!
 So at 12:45 we got up and hoisted our bed back up to the roof where it is stowed and we drew back the windscreen curtains and we drove across the car park to hide behind a building, facing the van in to the direction of the wind.
-That made a big difference – we could still here the wind but Bertie was no longer rocking in the big gusts!
+That made a big difference – we could still hear the wind but Bertie was no longer rocking in the big gusts!
 We woke quite late this morning!